 How to run my 2.1 game in the alpha?

 Projects from Godot 2.1 are not compatible with Godot 3.0, as many things changed in the Godot API as well as in GDScript.
 There is no porting guide for now, but there is an export tool in Godot 2.1.3 and later which can be used to export 2.1 games to the formats expected for Godot 3.0.

 Since the master branch is a moving target, the exporter in Godot 2.1.3 is already outdated and won’t work as smoothly as it should.
 Your best bet is to compile the 2.1 branch yourself to use the latest version of the exporter, and report any issue you experience with it.

 As for most features, it lacks documentation for now.
 Still, you will find some infos on the godot_headers main repository, as well as the CPP bindings.
-You can use the Q&A with the gdnative tag to mark your questions; Thomas (Karroffel) will do all he can to help you get started.
+You can use the Q&A with the gdnative tag to mark your questions; karroffel will do all she can to help you get started.

 Yes, as the name “alpha1” suggests, we plan to have newer builds regularly to bring the latest state of the master branch.
 Depending on the user feedback we get, we might make weekly releases or biweekly if it proves too much burden.